 The Hobbit: The Desolation of Smaug (2013)

 I know, I know.
 The Hobbit trilogy is a slog (not to be confused with the dragon, Smaug).
 But Benedict Cumberbatch, people!
 In my opinion, it was worth the CGI-bloated wait to see the motion captured Smaug, modeled after and voiced by Mr. Cumberbatch himself.
+Perhaps one day we'll get a live action Hobbit adaptation that actually captures the charm of the source material; in the meantime, let's just admire the might of the dread Smaug.

 This stunning film doesn’t get the love it deserves, especially considering its impressive special effects.
 A powerful elf who was horribly betrayed by the man she loves, Maleficent (Angelina Jolie) has a reputation as a truly wicked stepmother.
 The movie explores themes of vengeance and family, but it also features a spectacular dragon in the form of Maleficent’s right-hand man Diaval, who transforms into a dragon to take down an army of guards.
 The film challenges its audience to decide what really makes a villain, and that applies to its depiction of dragons as well.